Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-media-analytics/media-api-reference.md

 ### createQoEObjectWithBitrate

-Returns a NSDictionary instance which contains information about the quality of experience.
+Returns an NSDictionary instance that contains information about the quality of experience.

 #### Syntax